adam-godel/adam-godel/README.md

 ### Hello there!
-My name is **Adam Godel** and I am a sophomore student studying mathematics and computer science at Boston University.
+My name is **Adam Godel** and I am a junior student studying mathematics and computer science at Boston University.
 While I am interested in a multitude of topics within my major, my main interests are quantum computing and web development.
 I have worked on a handful of research projects for quantum computing companies as well as web projects for nonprofits.

 You can view all of my programming projects below; in particular, check out the [Glued Trees](https://github.com/adam-godel/glued-trees) research project for Classiq and the [CGSA Website](https://github.com/Hack4Impact-BU/cgsa-website) project for BU Hack4Impact.

-You can access my personal website here: https://adamgodel.me/
+You can access my personal website here: [adamgodel.me](https://adamgodel.me/)

 ### My Skills
 [![My Skills](https://skillicons.dev/icons?i=py,java,cpp,js,ts,react,nodejs,html,css,rust,c,julia,matlab,bash&theme=light)](#)